 - Several brush types are available, but the main shapes are rounds, flats, filberts, angles, and fans.
 The bristles come in natural or synthetic brushes, and you select the bristles type based on the medium.
 I prefer synthetic angle and round brushes.
 Synthetic brushes are cheaper, good for acrylics, plus I’m rough on brushes.
 Additionally, I have a cat who likes to eat the bristles!

-- As to paint in recent years I have been using acrylic.
+- As to painting in recent years, I have been using acrylic.
 I like its quick drying time.
 It easily permits mixed media, which I indulge in occasionally.
 I use heavy-body paints, but I don’t mix them to the point of being overly fluid.

 - My habit is to mix an abundance of paint in advance, add a drying retarder, then put the paint in air-tight containers.
 When I am done painting for the day, the paint containers end up in a large plastic bag in my refrigerator.
 Keeping the paint cool keeps it workable, usually for about a month.
 You never know what you will find in my refrigerator!